BrianThomas621/rust-openvino-check/README.md

 - OpenVINO uses **OneDNN** kernels and its own GPU plugins to tap into hardware-specific acceleration blocks like systolic arrays.
 - Automatically selects the best execution path based on hardware capabilities, including support for **INT8 and FP16 precision** for faster inference.

 In short, OpenVINO is Intel’s secret sauce for squeezing every ounce of performance out of its silicon for AI workloads.
-Want to dive deeper into how it compares across devices or how to tune it for your own models?
-I’ve got plenty more where that came from.

 ### Additional Resources: